take care of your gear and it will take care of you…

 - Take a diamond stone file and hone the edges using an edge guide.
-Do this earlier if an edge has encountered a rock or other entity that ruins your perfect edge.
+Do this sooner if an edge feels particularly dull.

-- Wipe down the ski or snowboard base with a Scotch-Brite or similar scouring pad to refresh the surface.
-Then give the base a fresh coat of wax.
-Do this earlier if the base looks whitish or grayish in color, or is simply not feeling as “slick” or is slow on the snow.
+- Wipe down the ski or snowboard base with a Scotch-Brite or similar scouring pad—always working in one direction from tip to tail—to refresh the surface.
+Then get a fresh coat of wax on the base.
+Do this sooner if the base looks whitish or grayish in color, or is simply not feeling as “slick” or is slow on the snow.

 At Seasons End: